xtmalliance/argon-server/deployment_support/README.md

 ## Introduction and objective

-This quick start is for local development / testing only, for a more detailed "Production" instance see the currently under development (oauth_infrastructure)[oauth_infrastructure.md] document.
+This quick start is for local development / testing only, for a more detailed "Production" instance see the currently under development [Production Deployment](oauth_infrastructure.md) document.
 The main difference between local development and production is that for production you will need a full fledged OAUTH server like [Flight Passport](https://github.com/openskies-sh/flight_passport) or others.
 For this quickstart we will use the simple authentication / token generation mechanism that requires not additional server setup.
 Specifically we will:

 1. Create a .env file
 2. Use Docker compose to run Flight Blender